kiroboio/ki-safe-transfer-lib/api/endpoints.md

-    deposit: string // raw deposit transaction, already broadcasted from?: string // any text to identify sender, optional hint?: string // hint for automated transactions, optional id?: string // custom ID, uses hash; more on this below
+    deposit: string // raw deposit transaction, already broadcasted from?: string // any text to identify sender, optional hint?: string // hint for automated transactions, optional id?: string // custom ID, uses hash, optional; more on this below
     to: string // recipient's address
   }
   ```